 ASES honors persons making significant contributions to the field of solar and renewable energy and to the Society each year.
 ASES offers six separate awards as well as an opportunity to become a fellow.

-The current 2013 – 2014 award recipients are listed below, while the previous award winners are listed on the link.
-(Click the title to reach the other page.)
+The 2013 award recipients are listed on this page, while the previous award winners are listed on the home page for each award.

 Anyone wishing to submit a nomination for any of the awards listed can find more detailed descriptions of the awards and nomination forms by clicking on the title of the award.
-Nominations can be submitted through this form and by sending any additional items electronically to Nicole at: NGallegos@ases.org.
-They can also be sent to the office.
+Nominations can be submitted through this form and by sending any additional items electronically to the awards committee at email@example.com.

 Any member of ASES who has been a member for at least ten consecutive years and has served with distinction in the advancement of solar energy utilization by way of research, education, public service, and/or service to ASES, is eligible for nomination to the grade of Fellow of ASES.